250gpork loin3-4mm thick, marbled shoulder-loin; thin pork belly also works

 Sprinkle each slice of pork with a pinch of salt and pepper on both sides and then lightly dust with all-purpose flour.

-Once pork is cooked through, remove it from the pan and place on serving plates.
-Fry 6 shishito peppers in the same pan with the leftover sauce for 2-3 minutes or until the peppers are slightly charred and the sauce has thickened.
+Once pork is cooked through, transfer to a warm plate.
+While it rests, place 6 shishito peppers in the same pan with the leftover sauce for 2-3 minutes or the sauce starts to caramelize and cling to the surface.

-Turn off the heat and dish up the peppers, drizzle any leftover sauce over the pork.
-Serve with rice and salad and enjoy!
+Turn off the heat and arrange the pork and peppers on serving plate.
+Drizzle any leftover sauce over the pork.
+Sprinkle a pinch of toasted white sesame seeds and drizzle a touch of toasted sesame oil over the pork.
+Serve with rice and salad, and enjoy!

 Notes